AssisrMatheus/keypress-overlay/README.md

 - Run `npm start`

 - Additional commands:
-  - `npm start start-display`: Display the text for every keypress on the command line window.
+  - `npm start start-no-display`: Does not display the text for every keypress in the command line window.
-  - `npm start start-debug`: Display the actual keypress event for every keypress on the command line window.
+  - `npm start start-debug`: Display the actual keypress event for every keypress in the command line window.

 ## How to use in [OBS (Open Broadcaster Software)](https://obsproject.com/)